You are here

 October 1992The NIDCD and the National Aeronautics and Space Administration (NASA) establish a formal scientific collaboration to give scientists access to space flight and NASA's unique ground-based research facilities.
 The NIDCD was one of several NIH Institutes to support the Neurolab mission, a flight devoted to nervous system research, on the space shuttle Columbia.
 Neurolab was launched in April 1998 and included studies of balance and spatial orientation.

 At a landmark NIH consensus development conference, experts endorse the screening of all newborns for hearing loss before leaving the hospital.
 The recommendation is based on research showing the importance of early interventions and cost-effective methods for universal screening, which had been developed by NIDCD-supported researchers.
 Combined with similar recommendations by the Joint Committee on Infant Hearing, and further research and workshops supported by the NIDCD, universal newborn hearing screening is put into action in 1999, when President Clinton signs Public Law 106-113, the Newborn Infant Hearing and Screening and Intervention Act.
 The law authorizes the NIDCD, Centers for Disease Control and Prevention, and the Health Resources and Services Administration to support and coordinate statewide newborn and infant hearing screening programs as well as additional research.
 In December 2010, President Obama signs Public Law 111-337, which expands the funding to include diagnostic services.
-As of 2010, 98 percent of U.S. newborns are screened for hearing loss prior to discharge from the hospital, up from as few as one-tenth in 1993, when only infants considered at high risk were screened.
+As of 2010, 96 percent of U.S. newborns are screened for hearing loss shortly after birth, up from as few as one-tenth in 1993, when only infants considered at high risk were screened.